 How New Year Is Celebrated?

-New Year is the most celebrated public holiday across the globe.
+The New Year is the most celebrated public holiday across the globe.
 People all over the world welcome the next year and celebrate it in their own way.
 Every part of the world has its own distinct way of making the New Year celebrations memorable.
-The preparation for New year festivities begins by end December with everyone getting into the mood of New year’s party.
+The preparation for New Year festivities begins by end December with everyone getting into the mood of New Year's party.

 In earlier days, New Year's Day was observed only on 1st January and was more of a religious feast.
-But from the 1900s, the celebrations to welcome the next year begin from a night before i.e. 31st December and it is popularly known as New Year’s Eve.
-It has now become festival of a kind when friends and family come together to rejoice, revel and celebrate.
+But from the 1900s, the celebrations to welcome the next year begins from a night before i.e. 31st December and it is popularly known as New Year’s Eve.
+It has now become a festival of a kind when friends and family come together to rejoice, revel and celebrate.
 Fireworks is another important aspect of New Year’s celebrations.
-Beautiful fireworks fill up the sky on New year’s eve as soon as the clock strikes 12.
+Beautiful fireworks fill up the sky on New Year's Eve as soon as the clock strikes 12.
 Observance of Watch Night Services is also done by many.

 New Year’s Day Celebrations also include parades, traditional feasts, concerts, football, get-togethers, Happy New Year Greetings and exchange of gifts by family and friends.

 What Are The Unique Traditions Associated With New Year